Working with a buddy IFS style..

 How do you FEEL toward the part?

-(Top question!
-Are you feeling one of the qualities of Self-energy?
-Curiosity, calm, clarity, connectedness, confidence, courage, creativity and compassion - also warmth, wisdom, presence, flow etc) If you’re not feeling one of these all that means is that a second part is influencing our thoughts.
-We ask this second part if it is willing to relax so we can talk to the target part.
-“If it is not willing to relax,” we ask it what it needs us to know.
-This process may lead us to a second (or third, fourth…) target part.
+If not, it simply means a second part is influencing your thoughts.
+Ask this second part if it’s willing to relax so you can talk to the target part.
+If it isn’t willing, ask what it needs you to know.
+This may lead you to a second (or third, fourth…) target part.

-BeFRIEND the part by finding out more about it.
+BEFRIEND the part by finding out more about it

 The fifth step involves learning about the target part and developing a friendly relationship.
-This builds relationships internally (Self to part) and externally (part to friend/buddy etc).
-“How did it get this job?”
-“How effective is the job?”
-“If it didn’t have to do this job, what would it rather do?”
-“How old is it?”
-“How old does it think you are?”
-“What else does it want you to know?”
+This builds relationships internally (Self to part) and externally (part to friend/buddy, etc.).

 What does this part FEAR?